Bowman in doubt to ride Sharp ‘N’ Smart in Melbourne Cup

 Meanwhile, the defending Melbourne Cup champion, Gold Trip, has been allocated 58.5kg, 1kg more than last year, while the current race favorite, Vauban, is set to carry 55kg.

-Among the Kiwi contingent, , trained by , has been given 51.5kg, while Ladies Man from the Allan Sharrock stable, Full Of Sincerity trained by Andrew Forsman, and trained by Darryn and Briar Weatherley, have all been allocated 50kg.
+Among the Kiwi contingent, Dark Destroyer, trained by and Andrew Scott, has been given 51.5kg, while Ladies Man from the stable, Full Of Sincerity trained by Andrew Forsman, and trained by Darryn and , have all been allocated 50kg.

 “He is going to get better as he goes further,” said Rogerson in regards to Sharp ‘N’ Smart’s staying prospects.

-“His main aim this time in is and the International in at a mile and a half (Hong Kong Vase), he is proven at a mile and a half, but isn't proven at two miles.
+“His main aim this time in is the Melbourne Cup and the International in Hong Kong at a mile and a half (), he is proven at a mile and a half, but isn’t proven at two miles.

 “I think he will qualify (for the Melbourne Cup), so at least he will get in the field.
 He has just got to keep building.
 He has done the miles and he looks the part.”